dfrein/volcasample/readme.markdown

 there is a visual studio 2010 project file and Makefile for gcc or clang.
 **pattern :** definitions for pattern data structure and functions to initialize pattern data.
 **alldata :** data for restoring factory preset samples or for deleting all sample data.
+**vosyr2syro.sh :** a bash script (for linux systems) to convert syro wav files from a vosyr project

 ***